tsfpga/tsfpga/doc/sphinx/registers.rst

 __________________________________

 The ``ddr_buffer`` example module also showcases how to manipulate registers from Python via tsfpga's module system.
-This method for manipulating registers can be very useful for information that is known in the Python realm, but is not convenient to add to the JSON file.
+This method for manipulating registers can be very useful for information that is known in the Python realm, but is not convenient to add to the TOML file.

 .. literalinclude:: ../../examples/modules/ddr_buffer/module_ddr_buffer.py
    :caption: module_ddr_buffer.py